hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Avoid exception cornercase by converting char to int, rather than int to char.
 Because getch can send crazy value if a terminal window size change occurs.

+Set terminal title when a file is successfully loaded.